WasabiRaptor/Starbecue/README.md

 return to the `Installed Files` tab and select `Verify integrity of game files`

 Steam will then re-download the unmodified versions of the game executable

+# WARNING! the following text explaining how the mod works may be innacurate while we are working on this major rewrite!

 # Getting Started